Siriusmart/notesdump/computing/y1/michaelmas/introduction-to-graphics.typ

 - *Bilinear interpolation* creates blurry artifacts.

 Downsampling algorithm:
-- *Area avreaging* averages the colours in the region a screen pixel covers.
+- *Area avreaging* averages the *texels* (texture elements) the pixel covers.
 This is a slow operation.
 - *Mipmap* stores texture in multiple resolution so that calculation don't need to be done every time.

   A full scale texture image, half scaled, quarter scaled, etc., images are stored.
 This only requires $1 slash 3$ extra storage.